If Jesus Rose from the Dead, then (#31) Our Sins Are Forgiven

 All of this comes to us, not because of our own worth and work, but because of the worth and work of Jesus in His death, burial and resurrection.

 That is what Jesus did when He died.
-He had paid in full for your sins and mine.
+He paid in full your sins and mine.
+Totally.
+Completely.
+Not one iota of sin left in your account.

 We hear Him pay that penalty when He cried: “My God, my God!
 Why have you forsaken me?”
 The penalty for our sins was to be eternally separated from God.
 Jesus paid it all.
 Consider this from Deuteronomy: